 First, let me shout out to the RPS Hawk 250 and Brozz owners; thank you for all the posts and videos I found on doing carburetor upgrades with the Mikuni carbs.

-I intend to cover my planned Nibbi carb upgrade to help ALL Chonda Owners, not just fellow TaoTao TBR7 motorcycle owners.
+I intend to cover my planned Nibbi carburetor upgrade to help ALL Chonda Owners, not just fellow TaoTao TBR7 motorcycle owners.
 If your motorcycle has a carburetor and is based on the CG-125/CG-150 engine design, like many Chonda’s, I hope you find this blog and these posts helpful.

 I don’t see many Nibbi Carburetor upgrade posts or videos, so let my blog and its posts be a thank you to you guys who helped me.

-Anyone who has installed the Mikuni carburetor on their Chonda(TBR7 like mine, or a Hawk 250, etc.) quickly realized the new carburetor is a simple drop-in replacement for the stock carb.
+Anyone who has installed the Mikuni carburetor on their Chonda(TBR7 like mine, or a Hawk 250, etc.) quickly realized the new carburetor is a simple drop-in replacement for the stock carburetor.
 The new Mikuni (clone) carburetor isn’t much different in design than the stock.

 The Mikuni carburetor upgrade setup was super easy and the upgrade one of my first performance upgrades for my TaoTao TBR7 motorcycle.

-That’s the point; the upgrade was that the new carb allowed changes to the air/fuel mixture screw and the ability to change the main and idle jets.
+That’s the point; the upgrade was that the new carburetor allowed changes to the air/fuel mixture screw and the ability to change the main and idle jets.
 In hindsight, that was the only improvement the new carburetor added.

 So, the Nibbi is different in design.
 Because of this, I needed to buy additional items to go with the new carburetor.